keycdn/cache-enabler/readme.txt

 = How does the caching work? =
 This plugin requires minimal setup time and allows you to easily take advantage of the benefits that come from using Wordpress caching.

 The Wordpress Cache Enabler has the ability to create 2 cached files.
 One is plain HTML and the other version is gzipped (gzip level 9).
-These static files are then used to deliver content faster to your users directly via PHP without any database lookups or gzipping as the files are already pre-compressed.
-You can use our [advanced configuration snippets](https://www.keycdn.com/support/wordpress-cache-enabler-plugin/#advanced-configuration "WP cache config snippet") to even *bypass PHP* calls required to fetch the static HTML files.
+These static files are then used to deliver content faster to your users without any database lookups or gzipping as the files are already pre-compressed.

 When combined with Optimus, the Wordpress Cache Enabler allows you to easily deliver WebP images.
 The plugin will check your upload directory for any JPG or PNG images that have an equivalent WebP file.
 If there is, the URI of these image will be cached in a WebP static file by Cache Enabler.
 It is not required for all images to be converted to WebP when the "Create an additional cached version for WebP image support" option is enabled.
 This will not break any images that are not in WebP format.
 The plugin will deliver images that do have a WebP equivalent and will fall back to the JPG or PNG format for images that don't.